aojea/bugzilla2jira/README.md

 * JIRA url, user, password, project and product.
 The product is a label in JIRA.

-By default the tool only displays the changes needed, you have to use the `-w` switch to force the changes in JIRA.
+By default the tool don't write the changes in JIRA to avoid mistakes, you have to use the `-w` switch to do it.

 ### Example